hphelion/documentation/migration-details.md

 * Purge any data you no longer need
 * Remove any unnecessary log files
+* Review this document, and [contact support](#ContactingSupport) with any questions you have prior to following any steps outlined here.

+###Key transition information###

+Before attempted an assisted transition from version 12.12 to 13.5 of the HP Cloud software, be sure to keep the following critical pieces of information in mind:

+* Review the [For further information](#MoreInfo) section at the bottom of this page to better understand the differences between the version 12.12 and 13.5 Compute environments
+* IP addresses change between the two environments; if you have any DNS entries that point to your current configuration, you must plan to change them after your transition
+* Instances are offline and volumes unavailable during the transition process outlined on this page
-For each instance image, you need to determine if you want to move a snapshot of the root partition of that instance to version 13.5, or if you prefer to just create a new instance.
+* For each instance image, you need to determine if you want to move a snapshot of the root partition of that instance to version 13.5, or if you prefer to just create a new instance.

-**Damian**: Any other stuff for this section?

-## Taking an image snapshot ## {#Snapshot}
+## Taking a snapshot of an ephemeral instance ## {#Snapshot}

-The first step in preparing your data for migration to version 13.5 is to use the [Images screen](/mc/compute/images/) of the [Management Console](/mc/) (MC) to take a snapshot of your image.
+The first step in preparing your data for migration to version 13.5 is to use the [Images screen](/mc/compute/images/) of the [Management Console](/mc/) (MC) to take a snapshot of your instance.

+Using an image snapshot can make migration easier, but but may not be suitable for all transitions.
+An instance snapshot includes only the root partition; ephemeral or additional disk space is not stored in a snapshot.
+If you use ephemeral storage, you must [manually transition this data](/migration-overview#Ephemeral/).

-Using an image snapshot can make migration easier, but doesn't work in all instances.
-Work with your support engineer to determine if this method is best for you, rather performing [self-migration](/migration-overview) using tools such as rsync, SCP, and other similar tools.
+If you have questions on which process is best for your situation, contact your support engineer to determine what method is best for you rather than performing [self-migration](/migration-overview) using tools such as rsync, SCP, and other similar tools.

 To create a snapshot:

+**DOUG: New screen shots and process required here**

 In the [images screen](/mc/compute/images/) click the `+ New Image` menu bar item: